-Yankee fans had an unexpected celebration on Sunday, June 14, 2009, when the Bombers recorded an unexpectedly easy 15-0 rout of Johan Santana and the Mets in the Bronx to take the first half of crosstown interleague two games to one (it would grow to five to one in weeks).
+Yankee fans had a nice game-long celebration on Sunday, June 14, 2009, when the Bombers recorded an unexpectedly easy 15-0 rout of Johan Santana and the Mets in the Bronx to take the first half of crosstown interleague two games to one (it would grow to five to one in weeks).
 Although he didn’t need to be, A.J.
 Burnett was superb, Derek Jeter had three hits, two rbi’s and two runs scored, and Johnny Damon and Robbie Cano drove in three runs apiece.
-And for a boost that continues to surprise to this day, Francisco Cervelli had three hits, an rbi and two runs scored as well.
+And for a boost, Francisco Cervelli had three hits, an rbi and two runs scored as well.

 On that same day, the Yanks shipped disappointing reliever Rawly Eastwick to Philly for outfielder Jay Johnstone.